xonixx/xonixx.github.io/intellij-awk_grammar_refactoring.md

 Although, it looks like slight speedup, but also can be just a fluctuation.

-The described change was delivered as a part of [0.4.0 release](https://plugins.jetbrains.com/plugin/17037-awk-support/versions/stable/334155) of the plugin.
+The described change was delivered as part of [version 0.4.0](https://plugins.jetbrains.com/plugin/17037-awk-support/versions/stable/334155) of the plugin.

 ### Future plans